spatiotemporal-data/spatiotemporal-data.github.io/trajectory/veraset.md

 **Time Resolution**

 The time resolution for collecting instant position information is a little random.
 We compute the time differences between two data points and filter the time differences that are greater than 15 minutes.

-Visualize the time resolutions of the first 4,299 IDs.
+In Figure 3, we visualize the distribution of individual time resolutions of the first 4,299 IDs.

 <br>